jakestanley/jacodemon/Readme.md

 ### Bugs

+- Last map is not updated unless you restart the application
 - If you quit during saving the replay buffer, then the replay buffer does not get renamed

 ### Out of scope features